 Daily Africa Insight: An overview of today’s key events and developments

-Talking Point: Angola - Surprise interest rate reduction
+Talking Point: Angola - Inflation rises in November

 NKC African Economics is majority owned by Oxford Economics, the world’s foremost independent global advisory firm.
 NKC clients have access to the same insights and analysis that they trust and rely on, that is now backed by Oxford Economics’ powerful models and analytical framework.